How to reserve your wedding date?

 How has your experience in wedding photography helped you in difficult circumstances on a wedding day?

-To me, weddings are all about controlled chaos.
-I very much enjoy the spontaneity of weddings and it fits my personality since I get bored doing the same thing day after day.
-In my experience as a wedding photographer, I have learned that anticipation and timing are everything.
-Experience has made the fundamental structure of a wedding become second nature to me, thus allowing me to focus on refining my photography.
-This means that I am paying attention to so many little details that would be overlooked by less experienced photographers, such as hand positions in photographs.
-I have told colleagues that it’s like creating a large painting where you initially outline your subject, then go back and fill in the details and refine the artwork.
-I am at the point in my career where I am paying attention to so much more than just the general outline and focusing on the minute details.
+To us… weddings are all about controlled chaos.
+We very much enjoy the spontaneity of weddings and it fits our personalities since we get bored doing the same thing day after day.
+In our experience as wedding photographers, we have learned that anticipation and timing are everything.
+Experience has made the fundamental structure of a wedding become second nature to us, thus allowing us to focus on refining our photography.
+This means that we are paying attention to so many little details that would be overlooked by less experienced photographers, such as hand positions in photographs.
+It’s like creating a large painting where you initially outline your subject, then go back and fill in the details and refine the artwork.
+We are at the point in our career where we are paying attention to so much more than just the general outline and focusing on the minute details.

 What’s your favorite part of the wedding day to photograph?

 Group formals… duh??
-No my favorite part is generally after the ceremony (or before) when I get to work with the bride and groom alone or with their wedding party.
+No, our favorite part is generally after the ceremony (or before) when we get to work with the bride and groom alone or with their wedding party.
 It’s just so much fun to go out to different locations and have fun creating unique photos with the bride and groom.
-It’s also (I think) the most fun for my clients since they just get to hang out and kiss each other!
+It’s also (we hope) the most fun for our clients since they just get to hang out and kiss each other!

 What are your top tips for brides to help them get great photos on their wedding day?

-My first tip for great photos on your wedding day is to have an engagement session with me.
-I love engagement sessions since they allow us to get to know each other and to create special and often elaborate images together.
+Our first tip for great photos on your wedding day is to have an engagement session with us.
+We love engagement sessions since they allow us to get to know each other and to create special and often elaborate images together.
 E-sessions also allow you to see what you look like and develop an idea of what you like and don’t like.
-Another tip is to leave plenty of time for photography by keeping in touch with me and asking for my input.
-I am always available to you if you have questions.
-Some more tips: Before the wedding make a list of photos for the group pictures and get a loud aunt to wrangle everyone together… walk down the aisle slowly and enjoy the moment… take a nice long kiss to give me more time to capture it… ask the pastor/priest to step aside before the kiss so he isn’t in the photo… JUST ENJOY YOUR WEDDING DAY!
+Another tip is to leave plenty of time for photography by keeping in touch with us and asking for our input.
+We are always available to you if you have questions.
+Some more tips: Before the wedding make a list of photos for the group pictures and get a loud aunt to wrangle everyone together… walk down the aisle slowly and enjoy the moment… take a nice long kiss to give us more time to capture it… ask the pastor/priest to step aside before the kiss so he isn’t in the photo… JUST ENJOY YOUR WEDDING DAY!

 How important is it to hire an experienced wedding photographer?

 An experienced photographer will make your wedding day run efficiently and effortlessly (or as effortlessly as is possible).
-I am very good at developing and communicating my ideas and intentions before and on the wedding day.
-This means that I am able to give you advice on how much time we will need and help the day stay on schedule.
-Besides effectively managing the day, I will be able to adapt to the myriad lighting environments that present themselves in every wedding.
-Experience means that I will be able to handle whatever comes along because I’ve done it before.
+We are very good at developing and communicating our ideas and intentions before and on the wedding day.
+This means that we are able to give you advice on how much time we will need and help the day stay on schedule.
+Besides effectively managing the day, we will be able to adapt to the myriad lighting environments that present themselves in every wedding.
+Experience means that we will be able to handle whatever comes along because we’ve done it before.

 Do you offer albums?
 If so, describe the albums you offer and why you think it’s important to provide albums?

-Of course I offer albums!
-They are so important to me that I have contemplated including albums in all of my collections.
+Of course, we offer albums!
+They are so important to us that they are included in most of our collections.
 Albums make sense because they are the most timeless way to preserve your wedding day.
-What I mean is that instead of getting 70-100 images randomly printed and displayed on your wall you could spend that same money to get all of the best images artistically woven together in such a way that it feels like your reading a book.
-In my mind, the last step in the wedding photography process should be me delivering your wedding album.
-Please meet with me and let me show you some of my work.
+Instead of getting 70-100 images randomly printed and displayed on your wall, you could spend that same money to get all of the best images artistically woven together in such a way that it feels like you’re reading a book.
+The last step in the wedding photography process should be delivering your wedding album.
+Please meet with us and let us show you some of our work.

 Do you allow other cameras at the wedding?

-There’s no way that I could prevent your guests from using their cameras at your wedding and I would not want to do this anyways.
-Just try to let them know that my job is to take pictures and to please be discreet and respectful of me and my assistant.
+There’s no way that we could prevent your guests from using their cameras at your wedding and we would not want to do this anyways.
+Just try to let them know that our job is to take pictures and to please be discreet and respectful of us.

 When do we receive our photos?